 Step #4.
 Click on the tiny drop-down menu and select the preferred option.

 Check out the Custom option that allows you to choose the person with whom you want to share the list.
-It also allows you exclude the ones with whom you don’t wish to share it.
+It also allows you to exclude the ones with whom you don’t wish to share it.

 Have your say